 TYPE OF WALK: circular, escarpment walk

-PARKING: Parking at The Roaches UKC Parking.
-Click here for location on Google Maps, postcode is ST13 8UA.
-This is essentially a free layby and does get very busy, so aim to arrive early in the day.
+PARKING: Parking along Roach Road.
+Click here for location on Google Maps, postcode is ST13 8TB.
+This is a free layby and does get very busy, so aim to arrive early in the day.

 WALK HIGHLIGHTS: Views, views, views!
 Plus The Roaches trig point, Doxey Pool, and LOTS of opportunity for kids to climb on rocks and boulders.